EFM32

-EFM32 Gecko MCUs are a family of mixed-signal 32-bit microcontroller integrated circuits from Energy Micro (now Silicon Labs) based on ARM Cortex-M CPUs, including the Cortex-M0+, Cortex-M3 and Cortex-M4.
+EFM32 Gecko MCUs are a family of mixed-signal 32-bit microcontroller integrated circuits from Energy Micro (now Silicon Labs) based on ARM Cortex-M CPUs, including the Cortex-M0+, Cortex-M3, and Cortex-M4.

 Overview

-EFM32 microcontrollers have a majority of their functionality available down to their deep sleep modes, at sub-microamp current consumption, enabling energy-efficient, autonomous behavior while the CPU is sleeping.
+EFM32 microcontrollers have a majority of their functionality available down to their deep sleep modes, at sub-microamp current consumption, enabling energy-efficient, and autonomous behavior while the CPU is sleeping.

 An example of a deep sleep peripheral on EFM32 is the Low Energy Sensor Interface (LESENSE), which is capable of duty-cycling inductive, capacitive, and resistive sensors while autonomously operating in Deep Sleep mode.
 Another aspect of the Gecko MCUs is that the peripherals have a direct connection with each other, allowing them to communicate without CPU wake-up and intervention.
 This interconnect is known as the Peripheral Reflex System (PRS).

 Functionality is available at the lower Stop and Shutoff energy modes.
 The Stop mode includes analog comparators, watchdog timers, pulse counters, I2C links, and external interrupts.
 In Shutoff mode, with 20–100 nA current consumption, depending on the product, applications have access to GPIO, reset, a real-time counter (RTC), and retention memory.

-The EFM32 family consists of a number of sub-families, ranging from the EFM32 Zero Gecko, based on an ARM Cortex-M0+, to the higher performing EFM32 Giant Gecko and Wonder Gecko, based on Cortex-M3 and Cortex-M4 respectively.
+The EFM32 family consists of several sub-families, ranging from the EFM32 Zero Gecko, based on an ARM Cortex-M0+, to the higher performing EFM32 Giant Gecko and Wonder Gecko, based on Cortex-M3 and Cortex-M4 respectively.
 EFM32 technology is also the foundation for EFR32 Wireless Geckos, a portfolio of Sub-GHz and 2.4 GHz wireless system on a chip (SoC) devices.

-Product families:
+Product families

 Key properties

 The energy efficiency of the EFM32 MCU portfolio stems from autonomous operations in deep sleep modes, low active and sleep currents, and fast wakeup times.
-EFM32 devices claim to be constructed to reduce development cycles by being pin and software compatible, scalable across wide application requirements, and compatible with multiple development platforms.
+EFM32 devices claim to be constructed to reduce development cycles by being pin and software-compatible, scalable across wide application requirements, and compatible with multiple development platforms.
 The wireless Gecko portfolio (EFR32) shares the same MCU architecture with both software and hardware (pin/package) compatibility.